 Below the Basin is a water-eroded rock formation called the Old Man's Foot.

-The Basin can be accessed from the northbound and southbound directions.
+The Basin can be accessed from the northbound and southbound directions and has its own marked exits.
 There are picnic tables and walking paths, as well as hiking trails.